...

 5. Go Zen with Japanese Influences

 If you’re drawn to minimalist landscaping, you might consider incorporating elements of Japanese Zen gardens.
 These peaceful landscapes emphasize simplicity, balance, and mindfulness, often using rocks as the primary design element.
 In a Zen-inspired rock garden, sand or gravel is often used to represent water, with stones strategically placed to symbolize mountains or islands.
-You can rake the sand or gravel into patterns that represent flowing water, adding a meditative quality to the garden.
-Adding small bonsai trees or bamboo plants can bring an extra touch of greenery without overwhelming the minimalist design.

 Conclusion: A Simplified, Beautiful Approach to Landscaping